betteridiot/biocomp_bootcamp/README.md

 ### Session I: Intro to Python and Programming Concepts [1:15 hr]
 - What is Python?
 What is programming?
 - Setup and execution of simple scripts
-- Data input and output

 ##### &#8212; &#9749; Coffee Break [15 mins]

-### Session II: Programming Concepts, Variables, and Data Structures [1:30 hr]
+### Session II: Variables and Data Structures [1:30 hr]
-- Concepts in the Python language
+- What is a variable?
+- Data Structures:
+  - Mutable vs Immutable
+  - Lists vs Tuples
-- Variables and data structures
+  - Dictonaries and Sets

 ### &#8212; &#127869; Lunch Break [1 hr]

-### Session III: Control Structures and Functions [1.15 hr]
+### Session III: I/O, Control Structures, and Functions [1.15 hr]
+- Data input and output
 - Control structures and loops
 - Functions

 ##### &#8212; &#9749; Coffee Break [15 mins]

-### Session IV: System Calls, Plotting, and Jupyter Notebooks [1.30 hr]
+### Session IV: System Calls and Plotting [1.30 hr]
 - Calling external programs
 - Tabular data analysis with `pandas`
 - Plotting using `matplotlib`